svsticky/magnificent-sloth/README.md

 #### Prerequisites
 To install the package locally, you first have to install `nvm`.
 Instructions can be found [here](https://github.com/nvm-sh/nvm)
+Make sure you install at least the latest LTS release.

 #### Install locally
 1. Clone the repo to a directory of your choice.